Is the Liver Cancer Curable? The Latest Treatments

 Cons: Radiation therapy is generally not a cure for liver cancer.
 It may help shrink tumors but often does not eliminate cancer entirely.
 Some side effects, such as fatigue and mild liver damage, can occur, especially with higher doses.

-Final Verdict: Radiation therapy is valuable for controlling liver cancer and relieving symptoms, particularly for advanced-stage patients.
-While not typically curative, it can complement other treatments, making it a worthwhile option for many patients.
+Final Verdict: Radiation therapy is highly valuable for controlling liver cancer progression and alleviating symptoms, particularly for advanced-stage patients or when other options aren’t suitable.
+While generally not considered a standalone cure, its precision allows it to complement other treatments, making it a worthwhile and increasingly effective option for many patients.

 Chemotherapy: A Systemic Approach with Limited Curative Potential